Published by Bob Ciura on July 17th, 2017

 It is one of 405 stocks with a 5%+ dividend yield.
 You can see the full list of established 5%+ yielding stocks here.

 Not only does it have a very high dividend yield, but it also makes its payments each month.
-You can see the entire list of all 34 monthly dividend stocks here.
+This helps Whitestone to stand out, as there are currently just 41 monthly dividend stocks.
+You can download the full list of monthly dividend stocks from our database below:

 Stocks with such extremely high yields can also carry significant risk.
 As a result, it is critical for investors to make sure the high dividend payouts are sustainable over the long term.